JithuPrabhakar/todo-mern/readme.md

     Start the frontend server:
     cd client
-    npm start
+    npm run dev

 5. Access the Application:
-    Open your browser and navigate to http://localhost:1000.
+    Open your browser and navigate to http://localhost:5173.

 🛡️ Security & Best Practices
 Passwords are hashed using bcrypt before storing in the database.
-JWT tokens are used for secure and stateless authentication.
-Role-based access control (RBAC) to protect sensitive routes.

 📝 Future Enhancements
 Add Forgot Password and Password Reset functionalities.